NEW: A woman who talked to a suspect said she felt, "Better me than a child"

 “I wasn’t surprised that it happened,” Barra said of Wednesday’s attack. “… Britain is only responsible, the government.
 And I believe all of us, as a public, we are responsible.
 We should condemn ourselves, why we did not do enough to stop these wars going on in Iraq and Afghanistan.”

 The Woolwich bloodshed spurred concerns not only about violence by Islamic extremists but also about attacks targeting Muslims by people angry about Rigby’s killing.

 “People can only take so much.
 And people will break,” said Victor Easdown, a construction worker who heard shots ring out in Woolwich as police took on Rigby’s attackers.

-In Kent, police arrested a man on suspicion of "racially aggravated criminal damage" at a religious building.
-And Wednesday night in Essex, a man with two knives was arrested after throwing a smoke grenade at the Al Falah Braintree Islamic Center and demanding someone come outside to answer to the Woolwich slaying, the mosque's secretary Sikander Sleemy said.
+In Kent, police arrested a man on suspicion of “racially aggravated criminal damage” at a religious building.
+And on Wednesday night in Essex, a man with two knives was arrested after throwing a smoke grenade at the Al Falah Braintree Islamic Center and demanding someone come outside to answer to the Woolwich slaying, said the mosque’s secretary, Sikander Sleemy.